Healthcare Company – Continuous Monitoring

 For this reason the healthcare company chose CaseWare Monitor (now Alessa) for their continuous controls monitoring solution.
 After CaseWare Analytics’ Professional Services team conducted a thorough review into the risks and controls in the client’s business processes, it was determined that control failures were occurring in two departments: accounts payable and vendor management.

 The team identified the areas of highest risk in these departments, and configured a variety of data analytics tests designed specifically to detect issues in these risky areas.
-These tests revealed the following in accounts payable from 2015 to 2016:
+These tests revealed the following in accounts payable:

 - Duplicate payments of over USD $2 million